mikrono/tModLoaderWiki_kr_ko/Basic-Projectile.md

 	aiType = ProjectileID.EnchantedBoomerang;
 }
 ```
 That dust is cool, but if you want to change the color of that dust or any other small thing, you can't rely on `aiStyle` and `aiType`.
 To change things, you'll need to consult the [Vanilla Code Adaption](https://github.com/blushiemagic/tModLoader/wiki/Advanced-Vanilla-Code-Adaption) guide to tweak existing code or read on to learn how to do AI code from scratch.
+Remember, using `projectile.aiStyle` and `aiType` is a prototyping tool, anything remotely interesting in a mod would likely need to write their own AI code or adapt vanilla code.

 # Custom AI
 This section will discuss elements you can incorporate into your AI.
 Remember to set `projectile.aiStyle` back to 0 if you are using `projectile.CloneDefaults` to copy other projectile defaults.
 All code for custom AI goes into the `ModProjectile.AI` method.